-In order to beat the day-trippers coming from Cuzco, we wake early this morning and catch the bus (approx. thirty minutes) up the winding road to the greatest ruin in the world; Machu Picchu.
+In order to beat the day-trippers coming from Cuzco, we wake early this morning and catch the bus (approx. thirty minutes) up the winding road to the greatest ruin in the world - Machu Picchu.
 This is one of the architectural and engineering marvels of the ancient world, in a mountain setting of staggering immensity.
-The Spaniards never found it; the Incas left no records about it, so Machu Picchu remains a great enigma, a city lost for centuries in the jungle until it was rediscovered in 1911 by the American historian Hiram Bingham.
+The Spaniards never found it; the Incas left no records of it, so Machu Picchu remains a great enigma, a city lost for centuries in the jungle until it was rediscovered in 1911 by the American historian Hiram Bingham.
 The well-preserved Inca architecture, combined with its spectacular location on a mountain spur high above the Urubamba River, makes Machu Picchu one of the world's most impressive ruins.
 Having been trialled in 2017, new regulations for visiting Machu Picchu will be fully enforced for 2018; of the three possible visiting slots, Exodus we will purchase the morning slot from 06:00 until 12:00 (unless unavailable), you will be limited to a maximum of four hours within the site and must be accompanied by a guide.
 There will also be three set routes to follow around Machu Picchu; Exodus selects the most comprehensive route.
 Please note that exploring the ruins involves a reasonable amount of walking, including up and down steep and uneven stone steps.
 If there is time before your train, it may sometimes be possible to purchase a second entrance ticket to Machu Picchu (subject to availability).
 We catch an afternoon train back to Ollantaytambo, and continue by road to Cuzco (approx. two hours drive).
 Accommodation (1 night) - standard departures: Hotel Warari (or similar) / premium departures: Hotel San Agustin Plaza (or similar) **

 For land only travellers the tour ends after breakfast. **